Skip to main content

 About Serranía de Bagre

 Serranía de Bagre is a Biological Corridor in the Darién province of southeastern Panama, designated to maintain landscape connectivity between the major protected areas of the Darién region, particularly supporting wildlife movement between the Darién National Park and adjacent forested areas.
-The Serranía de Bagre refers to a montane ridge system within the Darién, characterized by tropical highland forest that provides critical habitat for species requiring intact forest corridors for population viability.
-As a biological corridor, its management objective is to maintain or restore forest connectivity rather than to preserve a single intact protected area, making it a landscape-scale conservation designation that functions across a mosaic of land uses including Indigenous territories, forest reserves, and private lands.
+[1] The Serranía de Bagre refers to a low range of hills running through the Darién, covered predominantly in tropical forest that provides critical habitat for species requiring intact forest corridors for population viability.
+The corridor was established in 1995 to connect the Punta Patiño Nature Reserve with Darién National Park, spanning approximately 31,275 hectares of forested terrain.
+[2] As a biological corridor, its management objective is to maintain or restore forest connectivity rather than to preserve a single intact protected area, making it a landscape-scale conservation designation that functions across a mosaic of land uses including Indigenous territories, forest reserves, and private lands.

 Wildlife Ecosystems

 The Serranía de Bagre biological corridor sustains wildlife populations characteristic of the broader Darién biodiversity hotspot.
 Large mammals requiring extensive habitat including jaguar, white-lipped peccary, and tapir use the corridor to move between the Darién National Park and other forest fragments.
-Harpy eagles are present in the larger intact forest patches within the corridor.
-White-faced and howler monkeys maintain populations in forest patches connected by the corridor vegetation.
-Reptiles including spectacled caiman and American crocodile inhabit the highland streams.
-The area is part of one of the world's most bird-rich regions, with hundreds of resident and migratory species present, including numerous Darién endemic and near-endemic taxa found nowhere else in Panama.
+Harpy eagles are present in the larger intact forest patches and the corridor has been identified as important harpy eagle breeding habitat.
+[1] Great green macaws (Ara ambiguus), a globally endangered species, have been recorded in the corridor and it may represent one of the most significant areas for this bird in Darién province outside the national park.
+White-faced and howler monkeys maintain populations in forest patches, and the area is part of one of the world's most bird-rich regions, with hundreds of resident and migratory species.

 Flora Ecosystems

-The vegetation of the Serranía de Bagre includes a diversity of tropical forest types reflecting the elevational gradient of the montane ridge system.
+The vegetation of the Serranía de Bagre includes a diversity of tropical forest types reflecting the elevational gradient of the low hill system.
 Lower slopes support humid tropical forest with high tree diversity and complex stratification.
-At higher elevations, premontane and lower montane forest communities develop, with increasing epiphytic loads, tree fern diversity, and cloud forest elements.
+At higher elevations, premontane forest communities develop with increasing epiphytic loads.
 The corridor includes areas of secondary vegetation in various stages of recovery from past agricultural use, with active natural regeneration occurring in some areas where pressure has been reduced.
 Forest remnants within the corridor are connected by riparian vegetation along streams, which function as linear wildlife movement routes through the landscape even where upland forest is fragmented.

 Geology